MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: Limitations and Future Works

 \section{Limitations and Future Works}

 MultiHal is based around a multilingual question-answering task grounded with factual information; however ignoring use cases of multi-round dialogue and text summarization.
-Furthermore, our multilinguality can be considered limited in typological diversity \cite{ploeger-etal-2024-typological} and bias towards European-centric languages.
-Multi-prompt evaluation has also been raised as an important component of LLM evaluation methodology \cite{whatSota, maia2024efficient}, which we do not cover, yet acknowledge as necessary, to test for LLM robustness and safety.
-Therefore, we propose expanding MultiHal's downstream tasks and adding multiprompt evaluation and more diverse language coverage.
+Furthermore, our multilinguality can be considered limited in typological diversity \citep{ploeger-etal-2024-typological}.
+We do not include a multi-prompt evaluation \citep{whatSota, maia2024efficient} and leave it for future expansion of this benchmark.

 For evaluation of baseline experiments, we use three seperate models with no re-runs of random seeds.
 The evaluation of semantic similarity on a continuous scale makes the results hard to interpret across models, though still valid on a relative scale per model.
-Therefore, we propose future works of evaluating semantic similarity by framing it as a classification problem using a natural language inference \cite{sansford2024grapheval}, or LLM-as-a-judge \cite{min-etal-2023-factscore}.
+None of our evaluation metrics provide a fine-grained overview pinpointing exact hallucinatory text spans.

 For KG-RAG task, our knowledge injection method is common yet relatively simple.
 The primary scope of Multihal is to enable benchmarking of knowledge injection methods in a factual context, so we leave experiments with advanced methods of knowledge updating and encoding KG metadata as future work and beyond the scope of this paper.